Tropxzz/GEARZ-/readme.md

 If you have any diffculties do a support ticket at ![image](https://github.com/Tropxzz/GEARZ-/assets/130433432/5e2007f6-78fb-4b47-9e47-88a9336612aa)

 # Acknowledgements
-Scriptix - a awesome fly script
+Scriptix - a awesome fly script tutorial
-Skeleton esp by Syntax Err0r on V3rm

 # Script